wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

     -Configurable retrieval times, minutes to hours
     -S3 PUT API for direct uploads to S3 Glacier, and S3 Lifecycle management for automatic migration of objects.

+    S3 Glacier Deep Archive: the lowest cost storage and supports long term retention and digital preservation for data that may accesssed once or twice in a year.

+    Key Features:
+     -